 5 Things You Won't See at State Fairs This Summer

 The smell of cotton candy.
 The sound of carnival music.
 The stickiness of the summer heat still lingering in the air.
 State fairs are some of the largest, most nostalgic, and most indulgent events to occur every summer.
-This annual event brings people from all over the town, county, and state for nights of fun, games, and—perhaps best of all—food.
+These annual events bring people from all over the town, county, and state for nights of fun, games, and—perhaps best of all—food.

 As we all know, state fairs feature the best of the best when it comes to summer foodie creations.
-In fact, the food is what brings most of us to state fairs to begin with; Where else will you find funnel cake, fried oreos, and snow cones?
+Food is what brings most of us to state fairs in the first place.
+Where else will you find funnel cake, fried Oreos, and snow cones?

 These are things you should expect to miss out on during your next stair fair visit—that is, of course, if your state fair even opens up this summer.
 And for other experiences that are never going to be the same, here are 7 Popular Foods You May Never See Again.

 The most iconic state fair food will likely be missing from your next visit.
 Spinning sugar in an open-air environment where everyone can breathe on it?
 It's pretty unlikely that fairs will allow this to happen.
 You may, however, be able to purchase bagged cotton candy, which would follow the Best Food Safety Tips Right Now, According to the FDA.